MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.OneNote.Canvas.Ink.InkStrokeLogger

 This event is used to detect and diagnose a high frequency bug that a user encounters while using Ink feature.
-This will be used to determine the most appropriate mode of fixing this issue.
+This is used to determine the most appropriate mode of fixing this issue.

 The following fields are collected: